 Since the purchase, the Ballones worked to make the property, now dubbed The Old Game Farm, as safe as possible so people can explore the nostalgic site once again.
 With the help of donations, the grounds re-opened to the public for self-guided tours in 2014 (with pre-registration required).
 Two years later, onsite camping launched through Tentrr for guests who want to “glamp.”
 There are four camping sites on the grounds, two of which were added in 2019.
 The glamping setups are winterized, allowing for stays in every season.

-In 2017, the Ballones borrowed money to convert the old “Giraffe House” of the Catskill Game Farm into an inn, now called The Long Neck Inn.
-The inn opened in August 2019 and features five guest rooms.
+In 2017, the Ballones borrowed money to convert the old “Giraffe House” of the Catskill Game Farm into an inn.
+It first opened in August 2019, and featured five guest rooms.

 As for the design of the inn, the main level of the barn sticks as close to the original as possible.
 The front doors serve as shutters to create a more energy-efficient interior, while marks on the walls where giraffes use to rub their heads remain for nostalgia.
 Rooms are named after animals that used to live on the property – think Elephant, Giraffe, Rhino, and Zebra – and decorated with memorabilia and the animals themselves in mind.
-The fifth room, titled the Menagerie Room, changes theme each year to provide a unique experience for repeat guests.
-With each stay, the Ballones donate a portion of the proceeds to conservation efforts connected with each animal.
+The fifth room, titled the Menagerie Room, changed theme each year to provide a unique experience for repeat guests.
+With each stay, the Ballones donated a portion of the proceeds to conservation efforts connected with each animal.

 Initially, the Ballones hoped to tackle the $1.5 million conversion of the remaining property into an RV park and campground.
 For this, the couple hoped to work with investors to create a destination space for locals and visitors alike.